-AASB reference Title Application date of Standard Application date for Group AASB 9 Financial Instruments This standard is applicable to annual reporting periods beginning on or after 1 January 2018.
+AASB reference Title of Standard for Group AASB 9 Financial Instruments This standard is applicable to annual reporting periods beginning on or after 1 January 2018.
 The standard replaces all previous versions of AASB 9 and completes the project to replace AASB 139 'Financial Instruments: Recognition and Measurement'.
 1 January 2018 1 July 2018 AASB 9 introduces new classification and measurement models for financial assets.
 The main changes are described below: AASB 9 amends the classification and measurement of financial assets: Financial assets will either be measured at amortised cost, fair value through other comprehensive income (FVTOCI) or fair value through profit or loss (FVTPL).
 Financial assets are measured at amortised cost or FVTOCI if certain restrictive conditions are met.
 All other financial assets are measured at FVTPL.
 All investments in equity instruments will be measured at fair value.
 For those investments in equity instruments that are not held for trading, there is an irrevocable election to present gains and losses in OCI.
 Dividends will be recognised in profit or loss.
+The following and from the base and the base and the formation because different AACD 1000 Financial

-The following requirements have generally been carried forward unchanged from AASB 139 Financial Instruments: Recognition and Measurement into AASB 9: - Classification and measurement of financial liabilities, and - Derecognition requirements for financial assets and liabilities.
+The following requirements have generally been carried forward unchanged from AASB 139 Financial Instruments: Recognition and Measurement into AASB 9: - Classification and measurement of financial liabilities, and

+- Derecognition requirements for financial assets and liabilities.

 However, AASB 9 requires that gains or losses on financial liabilities measured at fair value are recognised in profit or loss, except that the effects of changes in the liability's credit risk are recognised in other comprehensive income.
 AASB 9 is not mandatorily effective for the Group until 1 July 2018.
 The Group is in the process of assessing the impact of AASB 9 and is not yet able to reasonably estimate the impact on its financial statements.
-Impairment The new impairment model in AASB 9 is now based on an 'expected loss' model rather than an 'incurred loss' model.
-A complex three stage model for recognising impairment losses applies to debt instruments at amortised cost or at fair value through other comprehensive income.
-A simplified impairment model applies to trade receivables and lease receivables with maturities that are less than 12 months.
-For trade receivables and lease receivables with maturity longer than 12 months, entities have a choice of applying the complex three stage model or the simplified model.